bshin95/sei-p2-react/README.md

 I plan to have a search bar component, which will direct the user to a new page based on their search parameters.

 The other components/pages will be news split into specific topics such as world news, U.S. news, health, finance, business, sports, etc. Each section or topic will represent a new component.

+## MVP goals

+The main focus for the project is to be able to take the users' search parameters and link them to a different component/page in the app, which will then compile news topics related to their search result.

+## Post-MVP goals

+Try and make it look more presentable?
+Not sure.

+## SWOT Analysis